SophiaPowell-Morris/EDA---Forbes-Highest-Paid-Athletes/README.md

 * A brief description of the dataset.
 * A description of how the dataset was cleaned.
 * A description of how the missing data is the set was managed.
 * A detailed description of any insightful findings accompanied by the appropriate visualisations.

+This EDA uses tools suchas Pandas, NumPy, Scipy, Seaborn, Matplotlib, and Mxlxtend.
+Along with other Python libraries to generate certain graphical methods such as CloudWord and Squarify (Treemaps).